yguan/bookmark-tagging/README.md

 - go to `app` folder
 - run `python3 -m http.server` (you can specify port number at the end as well, default is 8000)
 - go Chrome, and type in the `localhost:8000` to the address bar
-- you should see the app running in the browser in a few second
+- you should see the app running in the browser in a few second.
+If nothing appears (blank page) hit reload.

 Note: you may have to refresh your browser manually a lot during the development so that the app loads the JavaScript files correctly.